NoroffFEU/development-platforms/svelte-case-study.md

 - `19th September, 2017` First stable version of svelte, version 1.0 was released.

-- `29th November, 2017` Version 2.0 is released, major performance improvements like a new API for writing components and TypeScript support.
+- `19th April, 2018` Version 2.0 is released, major performance improvements like a new API for writing components and TypeScript support.

 - `25th January, 2019` Version 2.4 is released, with new features like context API and improved TypeScript support.

-- `19th April, 2019` Svelte is written in TypeScript

 - `21th April, 2019` Version 3.0 is released written in TypeScript, with a rewritten compiler.